Grow with Your Job

-- 1Loyalty sets the stage of trust.You can be loyal to your boss and to yourself even when you both don't agree.
-Be up-front and discuss the issue honestly with him or her only.Advertisement
+- 1You can be loyal to your boss and to yourself even when you both don't agree.
+Be up-front and discuss the issue honestly with him or her only.Loyalty sets the stage of trust.Advertisement

 - 2Do not talk negatively about your boss or the company you work for to other people.Advertisement

 - 4Be aware of your boss's priorities.

 - 5Try to see his or her point of view, and you may make better decisions.Incorporate the boss's point of view in your decision making.

 - 6Accept criticism from your boss as a learning experience.

 - 10Avoid presenting your boss with bad news early or late in the day or week.